 Your Injured Guest Needs Ongoing Medical Treatment

-A guest is over your house and trips on a toy your child left on the stairs.
-They fall and break a bone in their back, which leaves them out of work for several months.
+A guest is over at your house and trips on a toy your child left on the stairs.
+They fall and break a bone, which leaves them out of work for several months.
 Umbrella insurance will pick up where your homeowners insurance ends.

 Your Dog Bites Someone While on a Walk

 You take your dog for a walk around the neighborhood.
 Your neighbor’s child runs up to pet your dog, and your dog bites them.
 Depending on the company, your homeowners insurance may not cover this damage, but umbrella insurance will.